4.4

 Login or Signup

-The Maas forms the border between the Netherlands and Belgium over a distance of forty kilometers.
+The Maas forms the border between the Netherlands and Belgium for a distance of forty kilometers.
 Here the river has free rein and can be quite wild.
 A maze of old riverbeds, banks, rapids, and gravel banks creates a wild, untouched landscape.
 And where there is water, there is life!
 Konik horses and Galloway cattle graze on the banks, while rare butterflies flutter by.
 This cross-border nature reserve is a paradise for hikers with over 200 kilometers of trails.
 There is also an extensive network of cycle paths!
 Discover not only the natural beauty but also the idyllic villages along the Maas and cross the river via a bridge or ferry.
 These large herbivores play a crucial role in managing the natural environment.
-Together, they create a varied landscape.
+Together, they create a diverse landscape.
 In winter, the cattle graze on trees and shrubs, while the Konik horses feast on the shorter grass and the best herbs.
-This unique combination prevents the area from becoming overgrown with meadows and creates a dynamic mosaic of open pastures, rugged scrub, and forests.
+This unique combination prevents the area from being overgrown by pastures and creates a dynamic mosaic of open meadows, rough scrub, and forests.
 This keeps nature constantly in motion!
-The Maas is a rain-fed river, meaning that the hiking trails in RivierPark Maasvallei sometimes face floods during periods of heavy rainfall.
+The Maas is a rain-fed river, which means that the hiking trails in RivierPark Maasvallei sometimes experience floods during periods of heavy rainfall.
 This can affect the accessibility of the trails.

 0